matchbookiii/msan622/final-project/README.md

 I would have liked to include the raw data superimposed on this diagram, with each algorithm dodged and with the alpha low enough that the distribution could be seen visually, but I found it difficult to dodge geom_point.

 The lie factor for this visualization is low.
 The data density is high because of the power of statistical summaries, but the data/ink ratio is a little low.
-Maybe by adjusting the x/y scales the data/ink ratio could be increased.
+Maybe by adjusting the x/y scales the data/ink ratio could be increased, but when I tried the error bars looked too compressed to me.

 ![IMAGE](range.png)

+This is the grand-daddy of all statistical summary charts.
+Very high data density and data/ink ratio, and a very low lie factor.
+It is clear that the "elevator" algorithm is superior in all dimensions.
+The text labels emphasize this conclusion by expressing averages relative to the elevator algorithm.

+I would have liked to do this chart in ggplot, but because the first column is a density and the last two columns are frequency histograms, a grid in ggplot would not work.
+Also, it is not possible to individually label each grid location in ggplot, so I stuck with the standard R plots.
+It would have been nice to label each column.

 ![IMAGE](gross.png)